faskowit/app-fmri-2-mat/README.md

     -nomat:     flag to not make correlation matrix EXTRA OPTS
     -regressextra, -makematextra
-                these args let advanced users have access to the python scripts in /src
+                these args let advanced users have access to the python scripts in /src.
+                For example, to change the smoothing kernel in the regress.py script, you can add `-regressextra -fwhm 2`.
+Other options are low and high pass filter settings, and the spike threshold.
+Check out the python scripts for all these extra options.
 ```

 These scripts have also been made Brainlife.io compatible (re: cm datatype), but can be run outside of the brainlife platform.

+<sub> This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1342962.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation. </sub>